Notice of Pre-AIA or AIA Status

 Regarding claim 9, this is an input sensor claim counterpart of display device claim 19, with all claimed limitation of input sensor already addressed in display device claim.
 Accordingly, claim 9 is rejected for the same reasons as claim 19.

 Claims 20 and 10 are rejected under 35 U.S.C.
-103 as being unpatentable over Kim in view of Yang, as applied in claims 11 and 1 above, and further in view of Nakayama, US 20200285348 A1 (hereinafter “Nakayama”).
+103 as being unpatentable over Kim in view of Yang and Lee, as applied in claims 11 and 1 above, and further in view of Nakayama, US 20200285348 A1 (hereinafter “Nakayama”).

 In similar field of endeavor of touch input device, Nakayama discloses the concept of providing dummy electrode to overlap with first and second touch sensing electrodes to improve visual effect (paragraph 110, “As described above, also in the conductive member according to Embodiment 2, similarly to the conductive member 13 according to Embodiment 1 shown in FIG. 5, the plurality of first sensing electrodes SE1 and the plurality of first dummy electrodes DE3 are overlapped with the plurality of second sensing electrodes SE2 and the plurality of second dummy electrodes DE4 to form the third mesh pattern MP3.
 Therefore, it is possible to reduce a parasitic capacitance in an electrode intersection portion and prevent the fine metal wires MW1 included in the first electrode layer and the fine metal wires MW2 included in the second electrode layer from being conspicuously visually recognized”).

-It would have been obvious to one of ordinary skill in the art at the time of filing to incorporate the concept of providing dummy electrode with touch sensing electrode, such as disclosed by Nakayama, into the display device of Kim in view of Yang, to constitute wherein the display device further including dummy electrodes overlapping the first touch sensing electrode and the second touch sensing electrode in the plan view, such is incorporation of a known technique into a known device to yield predictable result, the result would have been predictable and would provide benefit if improved visual appearance of display device while allow display device with various layers to display intended images for user to be integrated with touch as well as pen sensing capabilities.
+It would have been obvious to one of ordinary skill in the art at the time of filing to incorporate the concept of providing dummy electrode with touch sensing electrode, such as disclosed by Nakayama, into the display device of Kim in view of Yang and Lee, to constitute wherein the display device further including dummy electrodes overlapping the first touch sensing electrode and the second touch sensing electrode in the plan view, such is incorporation of a known technique into a known device to yield predictable result, the result would have been predictable and would provide benefit if improved visual appearance of display device while allow display device with various layers to display intended images for user to be integrated with touch as well as pen sensing capabilities.

 Regarding claim 10, this is an input sensor claim counterpart of display device claim 20, with all claimed limitation of input sensor already addressed in display device claim.
 Accordingly, claim 10 is rejected for the same reasons as claim 20.